Nostalgia for the Soviet Union: Sociology and economics

+While not dismissing explanatory models that emphasize socio-economic factors, the sociologist David Leupold has highlighted the role that collapsing horizons of future expectation in the post-socialist period play in shaping how people retrospectively make sense of state socialism.
+Leupold stressed in this context in particular the role of the built-environment which induces in residents across the post-Soviet space a sense of inhabiting cities built for a future that did not arrive.
+In this context, post-Soviet nostalgia must be treated as a distinct form of collective sentiment different from other forms of post-imperial nostalgia (Neo-Ottomanism, nostalgia for the Habsburg or Romanov Empire) in the sense that it contains a future-oriented aspect that transcends the historical experience with state socialism.
+As a result, Soviet-era materiality does not only instill a passive sense of nostalgia but may likewise form "the material nexus around which narratives of resistance and social change could crystallize".

 British journalist Anatol Lieven linked the phenomenon of Soviet nostalgia directly to the age structure of populations in the former Soviet republics.
 Lieven wrote in 1998 that nostalgia often "takes the form of a deep yearning for stability and order, which is exactly what one would expect from an elderly population.
 It is in terms of a nostalgia for this past security, rather than a desire for national conquests, power, and glory, that Soviet restorationist feeling in Russia should mainly be seen."
 He also added that "Soviet nostalgia is likely to diminish as the older generation dies off and the age structure of society assumes a less top-heavy form."
 Lieven claimed that economic and physical insecurity were the primary drivers of Soviet nostalgia among the elderly, since many believed that "in Soviet days they lived better and more securely", with less crime, ethnic strife, or unemployment.
 However, he also observed in his research of polling data that there was little enthusiasm for Soviet nostalgia among post-Soviet youth in the late 1990s, and younger people were more drawn to various strains of post-Soviet nationalism in their respective countries.